Utility help in Central Florida

 Not every home is connected to a gravity-fed sewer or septic system.
 If your property sits in a low-lying area or below the level of the main sewer line, chances are a residential lift station is quietly doing its job every day — pumping wastewater uphill and away from your home.
 Most homeowners never think about it until something goes wrong.
 And when it does, the consequences are immediate: backed-up toilets, foul odors, and the very real risk of sewage overflow inside or around your home.

 Lapin Services has been serving Central Florida homeowners since 1958.
-As a licensed Underground Utilities Contractor (CUC1223686) with a 4.9-star Google rating and over 1,000 reviews, we are the most trusted name in residential utility service across the region.
+As a licensed Underground Utilities Contractor (CUC1223686) with a 4.9-star Google rating and over 1,000 reviews, we are the family-owned local name in residential utility service across the region.
 Whether your lift station needs a routine inspection, urgent repair, or full replacement, our team responds quickly, explains everything clearly, and gets the job done right — so you can stop worrying and get back to normal life.

 Problems We Solve